 There are several software available online using which you can connect remote host via telnet.
 However, Windows 10 itself provides telnet client for the same purpose, but it is not enabled by default.
 For using the telnet on Windows 10 PC, you need to enable it first in Windows Features.

 How to Enable Telnet Client in Windows 10 from Windows Features Applet?

 Let’s start the process of enabling telnet client in Windows 10.
-You can easily enable telnet client in control panel.
+We will be using Windows Features utility via Control Panel to enable telnet.
 Just follow these steps:

 Open Control panel from Start menu.

 Search “turn windows features” in control panel and click on Turn Windows features on or off in search results.